ko1h/ticket-dark/README.md

 ### _Ticket Dark_

-#### _User can view a list of available sake_
+#### _User can view a list of event's occurring near them_

 #### _By Kohichi Horii_

 ## Description

-* _The purpose of this project is to have a user see which sake is available, brand, price and alcohol content_
+* _The purpose of this project is to have a user view event's that are coming up or even around their area.
+User can also add events to the webpage.

 ## Planning